ibrahimbenli/UD_Kyrgyz-KTMU/README.md

 The treebank consists of 6400 sentences (7.4K tokens) for now and its domain is mainly news headlines.
 Kyrgyz UD treebank follows the Universal Dependencies (UD) annotation standard.

 # Acknowledgments
-We would like to thank all the people who contributed to this corpus: Doç.
-Dr. Bakyt ŞARŞEMBAYEV ...
+We would like to thank all the people who contributed to this corpus: Assoc.Prof.Dr.
+Bakit Sharshembaev

 # References
 An academic paper describing this resource is pending, for the time being please use the repository URL to cite this dataset.